Stacey (film): Plot

 As it happens, all three potential heirs have something to hide.
-John is a discreet homosexual, Tish is having an affair with the houseboy, and Pamela has dubious friends.
-Stacey uncovers some family secrets but a greater scandal is about to begin.
-The scheming houseboy Frank (James Westmoreland) is murdered.
-Stacey now has to find the identity of the murderer before he/she can kill again.
-Frank was sleeping with and/or blackmailing nearly all members of the family, so everyone is a suspect.
+John is a discreet homosexual; Tish is having an affair with the houseboy Frank (James Westmoreland); and Pamela has dubious friends.
+Stacey uncovers some family secrets but a greater scandal arises: the scheming houseboy, who was sleeping with and/or blackmailing nearly all members of the family, is murdered.
+Everyone is a suspect.

 Stacey's investigation leads to a helicopter and car chase and gunplay.
-The murderer turns out to be Pamela who is a member of a cult reminiscent of the Manson family.
-She was planning to frame John and stand as the last viable heir to the family fortune.
+The murderer turns out to be Pamela, who is a member of a Manson family-like cult.